ChevelleM/holiday-planner/command_line_project/Readme.md

 ### This will come in handy:
 - To save and maximise time on holiday (no need for last minute planning!).
-- Make sure they visit the best places and make the most out of their holiday.
+- To visit the best places and make the most out of the holiday.
-- Help decide on where to go to suit your holiday needs and prioritisation for easier travel.
+- To help decide on where to go to suit your holiday needs and prioritisation for easier travel.

 ## Requirements